James Jefferis: History

 He had the building renovated, and under his tutelage the church's considerable debt was almost cleared.
 But he was no longer the vibrant speaker of his youth, he had become more conservative and no longer the active free-thinker who had so inspired young men in his earlier days.
 In 1900 he engaged a younger Welsh pastor, W. H. Lewis, to share his workload and stipend of £500.

+In that year he was elected president of the recently formed Council of Churches in South Australia.

 On 17 April 1901 he retired from public life, having served the Brougham Place church for 26 years, and Congregationalism for 43.
 His retirement was spent reading, studying, walking and beachcombing.

 No longer entitled to a manse, he built "Elbury House" on Tyne Street, Gilberton, and around Christmas 1894 purchased "Yelki", a house on Encounter Bay, as a summer retreat.
 It was once the "Fountain Inn", South Australia's first licensed premises.
+Jefferis was buried at Brighton Cemetery (now St. Judes).
 After her husband's death, Mrs Jefferis sold "Elbury House", and lived permanently at "Yelki", which remained in the family for many years.

 He enjoyed good health almost to the last, and was effusive in his praise for Australian weather.